codiren/hoi4-map-generator-fast-mapper/README.md

-To download: Navigate to "Releases" on the right, and click on "release.7z"
+To download: Navigate to "Releases" on the right, and click on .7z flle

 **Program Information**